Live Like a Local: The Best Things to Do in Moonee Ponds

 Convoy

 From the team behind Collingwood’s Terror Twilight and Northcote’s Tinker, Convoy brings a stylish, laid-back vibe to Moonee Ponds with excellent coffee and irresistible brunch fare.
-The spacious venue caters to all, with long tables for group gatherings, cosy nooks for quiet moments, and a wraparound deck that’s perfect for sunny days.
+The spacious venue caters to all, with long tables for group gatherings, cosy nooks for quiet moments, and a wraparound deck made for sunny days.
 On the menu?
 Signature cinnamon-scroll-style sweet potato pancakes, zucchini and halloumi fritters, a flavour-packed okonomiyaki waffle, and a mouthwatering steak frites roll with herb butter.

 109 Pascoe Vale Road, Moonee Ponds